The Last Days of the Blue-Blood Harvest

 Jay Bolden, an expert in bacterial toxin detection at Eli Lilly, recalls Lonza coming in their labs with the recombinant factor C kit over a decade ago.
 He was intrigued at the time but not yet willing to take the plunge.
 The turning point came in 2013, when Eli Lilly began planning an insulin-manufacturing facility in China, where the native horseshoe-crab species has been declining.
 “You would hear things about someday the horseshoe crab might get restricted,” says Bolden.
 In contrast, the supply chain for recombinant factor C looked more secure with both Hyglos and Lonza as suppliers.
 LAL and factor C are also comparable in cost.

-On Thursday, Bolden will be speaking in Cape May, New Jersey, at an event organized by Revive and Restore, a nonprofit best known for its work on bringing extinct species back to life.
-“Our mission is to use biotech for conservation,” says Ryan Phelan, co-founder and executive director of Revive and Restore.
+On Thursday, Bolden will be speaking in Cape May, New Jersey, at an event organized by Revive & Restore, a nonprofit best known for its work on bringing extinct species back to life.
+“Our mission is to use biotech for conservation,” says Ryan Phelan, the co-founder and executive director of Revive & Restore.
 Phelan first met Ding when she traveled to Singapore for a synthetic-biology conference in 2017, and she realized her research on recombinant factor C sat perfectly in the intersection of conservation and biotechnology.

-Revive and Restore and its conservation partners—New Jersey Audubon, American Littoral Society, and Delaware River Keeper Network—chose the Cape May location because horseshoe crabs come here every spring to spawn.
+Revive & Restore and its conservation partners—New Jersey Audubon, American Littoral Society, and Delaware River Keeper Network—chose the Cape May location because horseshoe crabs come here every spring to spawn.
 You can no longer catch horseshoe crabs here due to their importance to a threatened migratory bird species called the red knot.
 These birds show up here in the spring, too.
 Their migration is timed so that birds flying from South America to the Arctic can gorge themselves on the caviar-like horseshoe-crab eggs.
 The beaches turn black with crabs, their shells clickety-clacking as females scramble to lay their eggs and males to fertilize them.
 The red knots scramble to eat.
 They nearly double in weight for their journey to the Arctic.

 It is an ancient synchrony between species, one that began long before humans began harvesting horseshoe crabs for blood and will hopefully last long after.